joschindlbeck/aog_qgis/README.md

 - To lower the geometric challange, the delta layer is filled with a mesh of squares; we use two sizes of squares, to balance the amount of squares on large, unapplied areas and also to have a higher accuracy on edges, etc.
 - This is done with small QGIS processing script written in python

+## Where to get the data

+### Field boundaries

+The field boundaries can be simply taken from AOG fields folder - the Fields.kml

+You can import the file directly to QGIS as a vector layer

+### Weed spots

+There are several approaches and ideas on how to record the weed spots in the field

+One option we work on is a handheld device / smartphone app where you can record weed spots by walking around them in the field.
+If you are interested in this project have a look [here](https://github.com/joschindlbeck/agtracker).

+Another option would be to have drohnes flying and recording appearances of weed, either by manual postprocessing in QGIS or similar or by the use of computer vision.

 ## Step by step tutorial

 Step by step tutorial, tested with QGIS 3.20.2 & AGOpenGPS 5.5